- OUR Walking TOURS

 If any guards are released from training due to disciplinary reasons, they are not welcome back.

 What happens when you pass?

-If you pass the 4th test, you become Fully Qualified and earn your Tomb Guard Identification Badge, the second rarest badge.
-They will be awarding their 622nd badge this month (March 2014).
+If you pass the 4th test, you become Fully Qualified and earn your Tomb Guard Identification Badge, the second rarest badge in the U.S. Army.